 Income: Includes all monetary amounts which are received on behalf of the family.
-For purposes of calculating the Total Tenant Payment, HUD defines what is to be excluded in the federal regulations.
+For purposes of calculating the Total Tenant Payment, HUD defines what is to be calculated and what is to be excluded in the federal regulations.
 In accordance with this definition, all income which is not specifically excluded in the regulations is counted.